tirthesh99/NashVilleHousig_DataCleaning_SQL/README.md

-For this project, I've downloaded Nashville Housing dataset from Kaggle and performed data cleaning using SQL in SQL Server Management Studio.
+For this project, I downloaded Nashville Housing dataset from Kaggle and performed data cleaning using SQL in SQL Server Management Studio.